ahmadajmi/rtl-article/README.md

 };
 ```

 The Sass task takes two files one for `ltr-app.scss` and `rtl-app.scss` and generate the CSS files from them.

-We talked about the core file, let's call it `style.scss` and its job is to include all our CSS or include other project files.
-This file will be imported in both `ltr-app.scss` and `rtl-app.scss`.
+In both files we will define some variables for floats and directions and then import the code Sass file at the end.

-We can now setup and see what's inside `ltr-app.scss` file
+`ltr-app.scss` file

 ```css
 // LTR languages directions.